 Take to the sparkling seas of the Pacific aboard the National Geographic Orion and follow in the path of the ancient Polynesian Wayfinders.
 Learn about this incredible skill and about the Polynesian people from your onboard Cultural Specialists, Tua Pittman and Christina Thompson.
 Spend time on the bridge with our knowledgeable officers and learn about modern day navigation and chart plotting, as you cross the Equator from southern to northern hemispheres.
 Take time to marvel at the largest body of water on the planet—the Pacific Ocean.
 Continue north to the Hawaiian Islands and spend two days exploring the Big Island of Hawaii and the incredible history and nature that embody this paradise.
 Learn about Captain Cook’s last, fateful visit and explore Hawaii Volcanoes National Park along with spectacular Mauna Kea, the tallest mountain in the world.
 11 Days from $1,570-$3,990 per person.
 Subject to change.

 Transfers between airport and ship if booked on group flights; one pre-cruise hotel night in Papeete; shipboard accommodations; kayaking, snorkeling; certified photo instructor; video chronicle of your trip; gear on loan (snorkeling gear and wetsuit); all meals onboard ship; most beverages onboard ship; crew gratuities.
 Subject to change without notice.

-Airfare; optional Hawaii extension; passport and visa fees; scuba diving; immigration fees; travel protection plan; items of a personal nature including Internet, laundry, etc; fuel surcharge may apply.
+Airfare; extensions; passport and visa fees; scuba diving; immigration fees; travel protection plan; items of a personal nature including Internet, laundry, etc; fuel surcharge may apply.

 Photos: © Bennett Goldberg